Mao Yisheng: Leadership

 Mao served as a leader of the China Engineers Association, the Chinese Civil Engineering Society and the China Association of Science and Technology.
 He has also served as president of Southwest Jiaotong University (from Tangshan Engineering College to Northern Jiaotong University to Southwest Jiaotong University), director of Railway Institute under the Ministry of Railway, president of Railway Scientific Research Center, chairman of Beijing Science Association, honorary president and vice-president of the China Association for Science and Technology, vice-chairman of Jiu San Society, vice-chairman of the Chinese People's Political Consultative Conference (CPPCC), member of CPPCC, and the standing committee member of National People's Congress.

 Mao was elected as a member of Chinese Academy of Sciences in 1955, foreign associate of the United States National Academy of Engineering in 1982.
 He was a senior member of International Association for Bridge and Structural Engineering, honorary member of the Canadian Society of Civil Engineers, and outstanding alumnus from Cornell University and Carnegie Mellon University.

 On April 18, 2006, Carnegie Mellon University set up a statue honoring its first doctoral graduate.
 The sculpture includes an inscription from China's Premier Wen Jiabao.

 On March 27, 2014, an eponymous play debuted at Beijing Jiaotong.
-Deans from the sister Jisotong universities attended the premier.
+Deans from the sister Jiaotong universities attended the premiere.